Bula, Camarines Sur: Agriculture

-Rice, Wheat, Coconut, Corn

-Commercial and Industrial is mostly focused on the Centro area such as the Bula Public Market.
+The agricultural output of Bula mainly consists of rice, wheat, coconut, and corn.

 Tourism

-The town of Bula is the home of the breathtaking views of Tan-Awan Park, Nalalata Falls, and Burabod.
-Tan-Awan Park, located in Barangay Bagoladio atop a hill, attracts a number of tourists because of its captivating view overlooking the areas of its neighboring towns in Rinconada.
+The town of Bula has views of Tan-Awan Park, Nalalata Falls, and Burabod.
+Tan-Awan Park, located in Barangay Bagoladio atop a hill, attracts a number of tourists because of its views overlooking the areas of its neighboring towns in Rinconada.

 Bula is also home to beaches on its easternmost side, neighboring Minalabac in the north and Balatan to the south.

+Education

+The Bula Schools District Office governs all educational institutions within the municipality.
+It oversees the management and operations of all private and public, from primary to secondary schools.